 - On-Page SEO

-Despite the omission of the Google+ link in the local 3-Pack, it’s still imperative to receive reviews via the Google+ business listings.
-Local businesses should still focus on directing customer reviews to Google+ business listings, since these are the only reviews Google uses in their local results at this time.
+Despite the omission of the Google+ link in the local 3-Pack, it’s still imperative to receive reviews via the Google business listings.
+Local businesses should still focus on directing customer reviews to Google+ business listings.
+These are the only reviews Google uses in their local results at this time.

 Another important SEO best practice is to focus on citations.
 There is evidence that citations are factored into the Google local SEO ranking criteria.
 Make sure that your local businesses are thoroughly and accurately listed in the major directories and properly feeding into data aggregators.

 Pitting local and organic strategy against one another or feeling you have to choose one or the other is not recommended.
-Both strategies should be implemented simultaneously; following current best practices ensures that all of your organic efforts will work towards the ‘holistic’ success of your website and business, not just one or the other.
+Implement both strategies should simultaneously.
+Following current best practices ensures that all of your organic efforts will work towards the ‘holistic’ success of your website and business, not just one or the other.

 - syndicate your local business information to search engines, aggregators and directories